torasirkka/give_me_scales/README.md

 # give_me_scales
-This program returns scales associated with a root specified by you.
+This CLI program gives you the notes of a scale.
+User inputs are the names of the scale and root note.